amin-wan-kenobi/strategy_pattern_sample/README.md

 ```shell
 react-native run-android
 ```
-# How does the project work
+# Files of the project
 ## Config folder
 ### /config/all-components.js
 It holds the list of the components we have with a key in a json object.
 If you want a component to have flexibility and be associated with a config file you should add it to this file.